Data Protection Gap Analysis: How to Remain Compliant

 Benefits of a Data Protection Gap Analysis

-A data protection gap analysis offers numerous benefits to organizations that undertake it.
+A data protection gap analysis offers numerous benefits to organisations that undertake it.
 Here are some key advantages:

 Enhanced Data Security